RALEIGH IS MY HOME - Double clickabe graphic by cindilu2.

 The opening montage by LovesClaysVoice partners the Viennese Waltz routines of Dancing with the Stars 11 contestants accompanied by Clay's Tried & True "Unchained Melody."
 Dancers include Jennifer Grey and Derek Hough, Rick Fox and Cheryl Burke, Brandy and Maksim Chmerkovskiy.
 You can download the montage with this Sendspace file.

 Fortunately, the CA fandom is filled with fans who share their talent for creating, capturing, and rendering montages and videos from the singer's performances.
+The same can be said for the handsome graphics visual artists create with photos from previous events.

 Below are blends by AmazingCA that expand to wallpaper size with a double-click.
 The first two feature photos by PermaSwooned while the third incorporates photos by toni7babe.